alex-vt/FindFile/README.md

 * Included words are highlighted in results
 * Including words in sequence by default, and optionally in any order
 * Results are numbered.
 Pass numbers of results to open them
-* Can open containing folders of results
+* Can quote paths, or containing folder paths, for using as args
+* Shows size of found folders
 * Hidden files and build folders are excluded by default
 * Can show equivalent `find` command
 * Less visually important text is grayed out